redlotusdesignz/redlotusdesignz/README.md

 I'm a senior support engineer who is currently learning software testing principals along with data science.
 Previously, I freelanced as a web designer where I helped small businesses create websites under Squarespace and Shopify platforms.

-When I'm not working, you'll find me creating webcomics, developing visual novel games, and blogging about books over at my [main website](http://redlotusdesignz.com).
+When I'm not working, you'll find me creating webcomics and developing visual novel gamesover at my [main website](http://redlotusdesignz.com).

 ## Get in touch with me 💬